tsergeant/w2_homework/docs/setup-guide.md

 ## 🚀 6.
 Run a Test API

-Create a simple server in any week’s folder to verify Node + Express setup:
+Create a simple server in the hw01 folder to verify Node + Express setup:

 ```bash
 npm init -y